Registration for the Hayy Cinema competition is now closed.

-Art Jameel is hosting an international design competition for the design of a cinema space within the Hayy: Creative Hub in Jeddah, Saudi Arabia.
-The complex, which is currently under construction and due for completion in 2020, will be the first of its kind in Saudi Arabia.
+Art Jameel hosted an international design competition for the design of a cinema space within Hayy Jameel in Jeddah, Saudi Arabia.
+The complex, which is currently under construction and due for completion in winter 2020-2021, will be the first of its kind in Saudi Arabia.
 The cinema, an independent picture house, will showcase local and international films, positioning itself as the first independent cinema in Saudi Arabia.

 As a bespoke independent picture house in Saudi Arabia, the space is positioned to be unique in programme and design, and to invigorate a thriving cultural scene in Jeddah.
 It will stand out within a truly remarkable complex of social and artistic exchange.
 The timing of its launch boasts significant and symbolic importance as part of the Kingdom’s 2030 vision, in promoting cultural initiatives.
 Critically the establishment of the cinema reflects the values of Art Jameel in supporting artists and the creative communities it serves.